Grace-Stephen/30-days-of-Linux/day-30/day-30.md

-# ✅ Day 30 of Linux — User Creation, Group Assignment & Home Backup Automation
+# ✅ Day 30 of Linux — User Creation Via Script, Group Assignment & Home Directory Backup Automation

 On the final day of this Linux journey, I automated a common sysadmin task — **bulk user creation** with added functionality to set passwords, assign groups, and archive each user’s home directory.
 This simulated a real-world scenario where system administrators onboard multiple users at once.